 Abandoned: You began pursuing the grant but decided not to apply.

-Abandoned grants remain visible in your Tracker and Deadline Digest emails so you can revisit them in the future.
+Abandoned grants remain visible in your Tracker and Deadline Digest emails, so you can revisit them later.

 We recommend changing the status to Abandoned instead of removing the grant.
 This preserves your evaluation notes and decision history.